MAOIs and anaesthesia

 SRI potency of opioids updated

-Being so frequently obliged to make negative comments about publications in the ‘ST space’ it is good to be able to recommend the review by Baldo & Rose in the Br.
-J of Anaesthesia which is a thorough and up-to-date review of many significant and recent references [7, 45-49].
+Being so frequently obliged to make negative comments about publications in the ‘ST space’, it is good to be able to recommend the review by Baldo & Rose in the Br.
+J of Anaesthesia which is a thorough and up-to-date review of many significant and recent references [7, 56-60].
 It is the best and most recent source of references and data relating to SRI potency of opioids.
 These data confirm what I have reviewed in previous publications, which is repeated above.

 Guidelines and other pontifications: Ultracrepidarian issues

-If anyone’s feathers are ruffled by my use of the word ‘pontification’, then they might pause for thought, and read on.
+If anyone’s feathers are ruffled by my use of the word ‘pontification’, then take a deep breath and read on.

 Since I initially posted this commentary one or two noteworthy publications have appeared including De Hert et al.; ‘Pre-operative evaluation of adults undergoing elective noncardiac surgery: Updated guideline from the European Society of Anaesthesiology’ .
 I note that there is an amusing incongruity in a publication by the first author (De Hert), who later co-authored a paper concerning the unreliability of guidelines (Pitfalls of clinical practice guidelines in the era of broken science: Let’s raise the standards), with which I heartily agree .